DucretJe/std-deploy/terraform/network/aws/README.md

 # AWS Network module

-This module is responsible of the network deployment in AWS
+This module is responsible of the network deployment in AWS.
+By default it creates an internet gateway and use it in the created VPC this can be disabled using the variable `internet_gateway = false`

 ## How to